cleverage/accessibility-steps/accessibility-first-step/en/12 - When you provide a title attribute for an iframe element, do not leave it empty.md

 ## Control method

-Inspect the source code in order to checck if a content is present in the `title` attributes of the `<iframe>` elements.
+Inspect the source code to check if a content is present in the `title` attributes of the `<iframe>` elements.